Welcome to the 10th edition of my annual reading list.

-- I am typically reading multiple books at once.
+- I read multiple books at once.
 I have a couple of daily readers, a non-fiction book about personal development, business, or health that I read in the morning, and a recreational book that I like to read in the evening.
 Therefore, my first task is to split the list into two, my fun reads and my morning reads.

-- I also keep a short third list of personal development books to reread.
+- I keep a third, short list of personal development books to reread.
 The goal is to revisit and reinforce concepts that I want to incorporate into my day-to-day living.

 - Recommendations from trusted sources get highest priority.